-An active Anthropology Club provides students with opportunities to socialize and share their interests in anthropology, by sponsoring or hosting field trips, speakers, and social events.
+The Department of Anthropology offers a number of exciting opportunities for students to become actively involved and engaged in real-world experiences.
+The anthropology club provides students with opportunities to socialize and share their interests in anthropology, by sponsoring or hosting field trips, speakers and social events.

-The department's Research Museum allows behind-the-scenes training in preparing exhibits and taking care of collections.
-The department's two archeology laboratories provide experience in analyzing and studying artifacts and sites in the American West and Great Basin.
+In addition, the department has an anthropology museum that allows behind-the-scenes training in preparing exhibits and taking care of collections.
+The department also is home to two archeology laboratories that provide experience in analyzing and studying artifacts and sites in the American West and Great Basin.
 The physical anthropology laboratory is well-equipped with a collection of fossil ancestral human specimens.
-Another laboratory is set up to study animal bones, tree-rings, and other clues about past environmental changes.
+Another laboratory is set up to study animal bones, tree-rings and other clues about past environmental changes.